By , JD; and , JD, JD, MEM;

 Before a citation is issued, an employer may seek a variance from the relevant regulation.
 Variances may be temporary, lasting less than one year with up to two six-month renewals, and are provided when the employer is unable to meet the standard in time, is taking all steps to protect employees from the regulated hazard, and has a method for coming into compliance.
 Permanent variances are also available when an employer proves by a preponderance of the evidence that the alternative practice either in place or proposed as an alternative to the regulation will provide a safe workplace.

 Employers may use various defenses when before the review commission.
 Employers may allege a Section 4(b)(1) defense, arguing that OSHA does not have jurisdiction because the relevant working conditions are under the purview of another federal agency or state agency.
-The Occupational Safety and Health Act of 1970 avoids preemption and workplace regulation duplication through this provision but, in so doing, also limits its power.
+OSHA avoids preemption and workplace regulation duplication through this provision but, in so doing, also limits its power.
 Employers must show that the other agency possesses statutory authority to regulate the workplace working condition cited by OSHA in its citation and that the other agency has exercised this authority.
 Employers may also argue that the hazard was caused by isolated, independent employee conduct.
 The employer must show that the rule regarding the unsafe condition existed, had been communicated to the employee, and that compliance was routinely checked and enforced.

 Endangered Species Act